kishor82/aws-solution-architect/README.md

 10.  **AWS Site-to-Site VPN:** Enables secure communication between on-premises data centers and the AWS Cloud, facilitating disaster recovery solutions.

 11.  **AWS Direct Connect:** Establishes a dedicated network connection from your on-premises data center to AWS, enhancing network performance for disaster recovery scenarios.

+# AWS CloudWatch:

+**Description:**
+AWS CloudWatch is a monitoring and observability service provided by Amazon Web Services.
+It allows you to collect and track metrics, collect and monitor log files, and set alarms.
+With CloudWatch, you can gain insights into the performance, health, and operational status of your AWS resources and applications.

+**Key Features:**
+1. **Metrics and Alarms:** Monitor various AWS resources and set up alarms to be notified of any abnormal behavior.
+2. **Logs:** Collect and analyze log data from your applications and AWS resources.
+3. **Events:** Respond to changes in your AWS resources in real-time by triggering automated actions.
+4. **Dashboards:** Create customizable dashboards to visualize and understand your system's performance.

+### AWS CloudTrail:

+**Description:**
+AWS CloudTrail is a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.
+It provides a record of actions taken by users, roles, or AWS services in your account.
+CloudTrail logs contain information about who made the request, the services used, the actions performed, parameters for the actions, and the response elements returned by the AWS service.

+**Key Features:**
+1. **Visibility:** Gain visibility into user and resource activity by tracking API requests.
+2. **Compliance:** Facilitate auditing, compliance, and risk management.
+3. **Security:** Enhance security by monitoring changes to AWS resources.
+4. **Log File Integrity:** Protect log file integrity by storing logs in an encrypted form.

+### AWS Config:

+**Description:**
+AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+It continuously monitors and records configurations changes, allowing you to maintain an inventory of resources and track changes over time.
+AWS Config provides a detailed view of the configuration of AWS resources and their relationships, including how past configurations were configured.

+**Key Features:**
+1. **Resource Inventory:** Maintain an inventory of AWS resources and their configurations.
+2. **Configuration History:** Track changes to resource configurations and relationships over time.
+3. **Configuration Rules:** Define rules to evaluate configurations against desired settings.
+4. **Change Notifications:** Receive notifications when resource configurations change.

+**Use Cases:**
+- **Compliance Management:** Ensure that resource configurations comply with organizational policies.
+- **Change Management:** Track and respond to changes in resource configurations.
+- **Security and Governance:** Enhance security by monitoring and managing configurations.

+These services work together to provide a comprehensive solution for monitoring, auditing, and managing AWS resources.